aws-samples/amazon-aurora-labs-for-mysql/docs/global/deploy/index.md

 <span class="image">![RDS Cluster Confirm Changes](rds-cluster-modify-confirm.png?raw=true)</span>

-Once the modification is complete, and the DB cluster is in an `available` state again, from the **Actions** dropdown button, choose **Add region**.
+Once the modification is complete, and the DB cluster is in an `available` state again, from the **Actions** dropdown button, choose **Add AWS Region**.

-!!! note
+!!! warning "Backtrack Error"
     You may need to refresh the web browser page after disabling Backtrack, before you can add a region.
-If **Add region** appears greyed out, please refresh the web browser page, or verify Backtrack was disabled correctly.
+If **Add AWS Region** appears greyed out, our you get an error message when choosing that option, please refresh the web browser page, or verify Backtrack was disabled correctly.

 <span class="image">![RDS Cluster Add Region](rds-cluster-action-add.png?raw=true)</span>